benbusby/vim-hubbub/README.md

 │   ├── response_keys.json  # A combined json mapping of GitHub and GitLab response keys │   └── strings.json        # Translations/UI strings
 ├── autoload/
-│   ├── repoman/            # Utilities and helper classes (API, crypto, buffers, etc) │   └── repoman.vim         # User command implementations and hooks into API/buffer calls
+│   ├── hubbub/            # Utilities and helper classes (API, crypto, buffers, etc) │   └── hubbub.vim         # User command implementations and hooks into API/buffer calls
 ├── doc/
-│   └── repoman.txt         # Repoman documentation
+│   └── hubbub.txt         # Hubbub documentation
 ├── LICENSE
 ├── plugin/
-│   └── repoman.vim         # A "header file" of all user accessible plugin commands
+│   └── hubbub.vim         # A "header file" of all user accessible plugin commands
 ├── README.md
 └── test/
-    └── repoman.vader       # Plugin tests
+    └── hubbub.vader       # Plugin tests
 ```

 #### GitLab Support
-If you're interested in contributing to GitLab support, the main file you'll want to edit is `autoload/repoman/gitlab.vim`.
+If you're interested in contributing to GitLab support, the main file you'll want to edit is `autoload/hubbub/gitlab.vim`.
 It will likely involve a decent amount of work to match feature functionality between GitHub and GitLab, but I'm happy with even small, incremental PRs.

-To set up a repoman token on GitLab:
+To set up a hubbub token on GitLab:
     - Settings > Access Tokens
     - Generate new token with the "api", "read_repository" and "write_repository" boxes checked